gjh-ustc0311/vanna/docs/api/chat_sse.md

 ```

+After 15 seconds with no outbound SSE bytes, the server writes the comment frame
+`: heartbeat\n\n`.
+Any progress, component, error or heartbeat frame restarts the
+idle timer.
+Comments contain no JSON or correlation values and clients must ignore
+them; they are transport keepalives, not application events.
+An immediately
+completed stream does not emit a heartbeat.

-Each `data:` event contains exactly one progress, component or error envelope.
+Each application `data:` event contains exactly one progress, component or error
+envelope.
 `[DONE]` terminates a complete stream; EOF before `[DONE]` is a transport failure.
+No heartbeat is sent after an error followed by `[DONE]`, after normal `[DONE]`, or
+on polling responses and pre-stream JSON errors.

 If execution fails after the response has started, the server emits a safe transport
 error and then `[DONE]`: